X13-A/Glowstone/README.md

 ![Render](media/render_portal.png)

 ### Disclaimer
-In it's current state, the project is a support for learning path tracing and GPU programming.
+In it's current state, the project is a support for learning path tracing algorithms and GPU programming.
 Some unoptimized or redundant code segments are to be expected.

 ### Portfolio page
 More details on this page: